9 FAM 402.10

 9 FAM 402.10-4(D) (U) H-2A Nonimmigrants

 c.
-(U) Except as noted in 9 FAM 402.10-7(C), USCIS generally may only approve a Form I-129, Petition for a Nonimmigrant Worker, filed on behalf of an H-2A worker who is a national of a country designated as an H-2A program eligible country.
+(U) Except as noted in 9 FAM 402.10-7(C) below, USCIS generally may only approve a Form I-129, Petition for a Nonimmigrant Worker, filed on behalf of an H-2A worker who is a national of a country designated as an H-2A program eligible country.
 However, USCIS may still approve H-2A petitions filed for nationals of countries not designated as participating countries, if such an approval is in the national interest, as noted in 9 FAM 402.10-4(E).

 (1) (U) The designated countries can be found on the USCIS H-2A website.